Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### The form and contents of the EngageUI toolkit
 EngageUI is provided as an MIT licenced source-code toolkit (C++)
-based on the wxWidgets cross-platform GUI libraries.
+based on the wxWidgets cross-platform app design libraries.
 It's source code consists of
 1. An implementation of the EngageUI API for wxWidgets.
 2. An implementation of an app-dashboard for an IDE and SAHAppProducer
-an activity-handler for producing EngageUI/wxWidgets apps.
+an activity-handler for producing EngageUI apps.

 ## EngageUI Illustrations
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)